 - Pass a physical assessment;

 - Complete state-required polygraph, psychological and background investigations;

 - Pass an oral review board; and

 - Complete a medical examination.

-If you would like to become a Reserve Police Officer, begin by filling out an application at the Richardson Police Department.
+If you have at least one year of prior law enforcement experience, and would like to become a Reserve Police Officer, begin by filling out an application.